 FARMER: Crowder lives on disability and says he'll continue to buy the paper for now.
 But if street paper vendors are no longer homeless and in need, they need to move on.

-Mr. TIM HARRIS (Founder, Spare Change): We are realists on this question.
+TIM HARRIS: We are realists on this question.

 FARMER: Tim Harris started a street paper in Boston in the early '90s and another in Seattle, which has consistently held the highest circulation in the U.S. He says for some, selling the paper is a temporary bridge to something better.